ueberdosis/hocuspocus/docs/server/examples.md

 ### Express

 Hocuspocus can be used with any WebSocket implementation that uses `ws` under the hood.
-When you don't call `listen()` on Hocuspocus, it will not start a WebSocket server itself but rather relies on you calling it's [`handleConnection()` method](/server/methods) manually.
+When you don't call `listen()` on Hocuspocus, it will not start a WebSocket server itself but rather relies on you calling its [`handleConnection()` method](/server/methods) manually.

 To use Hocuspocus with [Express](https://expressjs.com), you need to use the `express-ws` package that adds WebSocket endpoints to Express applications.
 Then add a new WebSocket route and use Hocuspocus' `handleConnection()` method to do the rest.